SAMSAM-55/GraphePython/README.md

 ### Tests

-If you to run some tests to check if the module is working correctly, you can use the tests in the tests folder and run the following command :
+If you want to run some tests to check if the module is working correctly, you can use the tests in the tests folder and run the following command :

 ```bash
 python -m unittest discover tests